-The directors of the Company anticipate that the application of these amendments to HKFRSs will have no material impact on the Group's consolidated financial statements in the foreseeable future.
+The Directors of the Company anticipate that the application of new and amendments to HKFRSs will have no material impact on the Group's consolidated financial statements in the foreseeable future.

-3. MATERIAL ACCOUNTING POLICY INFORMATION
+3. BASIS OF PREPARATION OF CONSOLIDATED FINANCIAL STATEMENTS AND MATERIAL ACCOUNTING POLICY INFORMATION